-James Adair was born to Ezekiel L. and Mary Adair Lyon near Jonesboro in Washington County, Tennessee, April 19, 1814.
-He became a communing member of the Jonesboro Presbyterian Church when he professed his faith in Christ in 1831.
-His college education was completed in 1832 at Washington College in Tennessee; he then moved to the seminary in Princeton, New Jersey, where he received his divinity degree after four years of study.
+James Adair was born to Ezekiel L. and Mary Adair Lyon near Jonesboro, Tennessee on April 19, 1814.
+His early education was obtained at home and in a local academy.
+The Lyons attended the Presbyterian Church in Jonesboro and James professed faith in Christ at the age of seven.
+To prepare formally for the ministry, he went to Washington College in his Tennessee homeland graduating in 1832, but then for theological instruction he went north to Princeton Seminary in New Jersey completing his program in four years.
 He was licensed by the Presbytery of New Brunswick in 1836.
-The year 1837 was a particularly eventful one for young ministerial candidate Lyon because after he married Adelaide E. Deadrick of Knoxville, Tennessee, on March 14, the Old and New Schools divided the Presbyterian Church at the General Assembly in May, after which he was ordained by the Old School’s Presbytery of Holston as an evangelist in September.
-His first ministry as evangelist was to the churches in Rogersville and New Providence, Tennessee.
+The year 1837 was an eventful one for Licentiate Lyon because after he married Adelaide E. Deadrick of Knoxville, Tennessee, March 14, two months later the Presbyterian Church divided into two denominations, the Old and New Schools, when the presbyters constituting the Old School ejected those constituting the New School.
+Lyon was ordained an evangelist by the Old School Presbytery of Holston in September to serve the churches in Rogersville and New Providence, Tennessee.

-Rev. Lyon’s next call would require him to leave his home state, move southwest across the Tennessee River and the state of Alabama, to settle in Mississippi at the Presbyterian Church in Columbus.
-Rev. Lyon ministered there as stated supply from October 1841 to May 1847; there is no reason given for his not having been duly installed as the called pastor.
-Following a year of foreign travel after he left the Columbus Church, he accepted a call to the Westminster Presbyterian Church in St. Louis, Missouri, where he was installed November 15, 1848.
-After a ministry of only two years, he left the church, and established a Select High School for Young Ladies in St. Louis where he taught for three years.
-In 1854 his Alma Mater, Washington College, honored him with the Doctor of Divinity, and then in October he returned to his former church in Columbus, Mississippi, where he was duly installed as the pastor on January 7, 1855.
-He continued his ministry at Columbus for sixteen years, which when added to his previous service to that congregation as stated supply gives a total of twenty-two years of ministry.
+Rev. Lyon’s next call required him to leave his home state, move southwest across the Tennessee River and the state of Alabama into Mississippi for ministry with the Presbyterian Church in Columbus.
+Rev. Lyon served the congregation as stated supply from October 1841 to May 1847.
+Sometimes lengthy tenures in supply positions occur because congregations want ample time to consider a minister’s gifts, but in other cases churches simply cannot afford to pay full-time salaries.
+When Lyon started in Columbus there were about forty members and by the time he left in 1847, the congregation included eighty-five communicants.
+The reason for his leaving may have been health related because he traveled overseas for about a year.
+Physicians of the day sometimes prescribed extended travel for patients, as was the case of Henry A. Boardman, so Lyon’s travels may have been therapeutic.
+When he returned to the States he accepted a call to the Westminster Presbyterian Church in St. Louis, Missouri, and was installed November 15, 1848.
+After a brief tenure of two years, he left the church and established a high school for young ladies in St. Louis.
+In 1854, Washington College honored him with the Doctor of Divinity during its graduation festivities, then in October he returned to his former church in Columbus, Mississippi, to be duly installed the pastor January 7, 1855.
+He continued his ministry at Columbus for sixteen years, which when added to his previous term as stated supply gives a total of twenty-two years of service.

-Sources–This biography was edited for clarity on August 20, 2015 with a few sentences rewritten.
-The information used for the biography was harvested from standard nineteenth-century Presbyterian biographical sources.
+Sources–The black-and-white picture shows the University of Mississippi in the nineteenth century.
 Regarding James Woodrow and the evolution controversy, see the Woodrow biography by A. H. Freundt in Dictionary of the Presbyterian and Reformed Tradition in America, editors, Hart and Noll, 1999.
 See D. Calhoun’s, The Glory of the Lord Risen Upon it, pages 88, 101, regarding Mullally and First Church.
+Other sources included Scott’s Ministerial Directory, Princeton Seminary’s Necrological Report, and other reference dictionaries and encyclopedias.